 You’ve probably noticed that financial strength scores are about as discernible as alphabet soup.
-Each agency of the three we looked at (A.M.
-Best, Moody’s, S&P Global) uses its own rating system to make a judgment on the strength of a company's financial holdings and assets.
+AM Best uses its rating system to judge the strength of a company’s financial holdings and assets.
 The short of it is these ratings determine a provider’s ability to pay out claims and fulfill their duty to you, the policyholder.
-Much like a school grading scale, you want As, which mean that the provider is better able to handle your claims.
+Much like a school grading scale, you want straight As, which means that the provider can handle your claims better.

 Another important factor we considered was the complaint ratio of each company, as tracked by the National Association of Insurance Commissioners.
 This score gives insight into actual policyholder sentiments toward their policy provider.
-The baseline complaint index is set at 1.00, so a company with a complaint ratio of 9.07 like MAPFRE, for example, receives nine times the national market average of complaints annually.
+The baseline complaint index is set at 1.00, so a company with a complaint ratio of 10.25 like Travelers, for example, has received ten times the national market average of complaints annually.

 Our Car Insurance Rating System

-Our ratings system incorporates scores from official agencies like the National Association of Insurance Commissioners, as well as consumer-based survey groups like J.D.
+Our rating system incorporates scores of official agencies like the National Association of Insurance Commissioners, as well as consumer-based survey groups like J.D.
 Power.
+We’ve also evaluated financial stability and reliability and added it to the equation.
 We’ve collated the data from these sources to create our own overall Reviews.com score.
-We also provided all the data we used in order to create that score, in order to show you the various ways we analyze the insurance industry’s major players.
+To generate that score, we’ve created an average score from factors such as customer support, coverage options, online resources and affordability.
+We’ve shared the numbers to show you the various ways we analyze the major players in the insurance industry.

 Financial strength rating

 An insurer’s financial strength rating (FSR) indicates the stability and reliability of its financials.
 Companies with an excellent FSR (A and above) have solid backing and can be counted on to pay claims of any size.
 Plus, they’re considered extremely credit-worthy, meaning that if the economy takes a downturn or a large-scale disaster causes many insurance claims at once, these companies are least likely to go under.
-We compared scores from the three largest financial ratings agencies: A.M.
-Best (which focuses exclusively on insurance), S&P Global, and Moody’s Investors Service.
+We used the score from one of the largest financial rating agencies, AM Best, which focuses exclusively on insurance.

 Customer satisfaction ratings